On p/q-recognisable sets

-It remains to show that equality, addition, the relation~$\lord$ and the function~$\Wpq$ are all \pqrec.
-Since, the~$\pq$-expansions of a number~$x$ are equal up to leading~$\zero$'s, equality is obviously \pqrec, and it is well known that addition is also \pqrec (\cf \requation{addi}).
-The other two are realised by simple 2-tapes 2-states automata, the prototypes of which are given in Figure~\rfigure*{lord} and \rfigure*{wpq}. \end{proof}
+It remains to show that equality, addition, and the function~$\Vpq$ are all \pqrec.
+Since, the~$\pq$-expansions of a number are equal up to leading~$0$'s, equality is obviously \pqrec.
+We previously recalled in \requation{addi} the definition of the automaton that realises addition in base~$\pq$.
+The function $\Vpq$ is realised by a simple automaton with two states, the definition of which is given as a prototype in~\rfigure{wpq}. \end{proof}